aiopymake/aiorequest/README.md

 6. Commit your changes (git commit -am 'Add some fooBar')
 7. Push to the branch (git push origin feature/fooBar)
 8. Create a new Pull Request

+### What's next

+All recent activities and ideas are described at project [issues](https://github.com/aiopymake/aiorequest/issues) page.
+If you have ideas you want to change/implement please do not hesitate and create an issue.

 **[⬆ back to top](#aiorequest)**